Revisiting Value Iteration: Unified Analysis of Discounted and Average-Reward Cases: Preliminaries and Problem Statement

+\paragraph{Advantages and Value Iteration Algorithm.} A fundamental algorithm for solving MDPs, and the primary object of study in this paper, is the \textbf{Value Iteration} (VI) algorithm, which starts from an arbitrary value vector $V_0$ and then iteratively performs the update

-\citet{mdp_geometry} suggest that advantages are the key quantities of an MDP.
-The \textbf{advantage} of a SAP $a$ at state $s$ with respect to a policy $\pi$ is defined as the gain (or loss) caused by a one-time deviation from policy $\pi$ by choosing $a$ at state $s$, compared to following $\pi$ starting from $s$.
+Alternatively, VI can be expressed in terms of \textbf{advantages} \citep{mdp_geometry}, thereby simplifying the subsequent analysis.
+Thus, let us next introduce the concept of advantages.
+The advantage of a SAP $a$ at state $s$ with respect to a policy $\pi$ is defined as the gain (or loss) caused by a one-time deviation from policy $\pi$ by choosing SAP $a$ at state $s$ instead of following $\pi$ starting from $s$.
+In the discounted-reward case, advantages are always well-defined and given by